-[Links to each of the 8 separate elements of this installation are at the bottom of this page]
+[Links to each of the sevev separate elements exhibited as the installation ‘New Skin’ are below]

 It began to be my way of restoring some of the balance between being an artist & a mother, allowing the creative to seep into the domestic world I was now submerged within.
 All of the images were naturally occurring situations & happenings.
 This was really important for me since I always work within a documentary style.